-This Squier Affinity Series HSS Stratocaster was a real joy to play.
-Thankfully the Affinity line has come along leaps and bounds in recent years, and the current lineup, like this guitar, offer excellent playability and great tones.
+This Squier Affinity Series HSS Stratocaster was a real joy to play (full review here).
+The Affinity line has improved leaps and bounds in recent years, and their current lineup, this guitar among them, offers excellent playability and great tones.

-Our test model came to us in a stunning Sienna Sunburst finish, with a fantastic flamed maple top.
-The bulk of the body was made with poplar, and this resulted in a relatively lightweight, yet sturdy instrument.
+Our test model came to us in a stunning Sienna Sunburst finish, with a fantastic flamed-maple top.
+The bulk of the body was made with poplar, resulting in a relatively lightweight, yet sturdy instrument.

 It had a maple neck, complete with a maple fretboard.
-The neck was un-tinted, and left in a very natural, light color.
-It definitely suited the Sienna Sunburst finish well, and not only did it look good, but it felt good too.
-It had a C shape profile, which felt substantial in the hand – it wasn’t as slim as a lot of beginner instruments, but we didn’t feel that it would be uncomfortable for new players at all.
+The neck was un-tinted, and left in a very natural, light color, which suited the Sienna Sunburst finish well.
+Not only did it look good, it felt good.
+It had a C-shape profile, which felt substantial in the hand.
+It wasn’t as slim as a lot of beginner instruments, but we didn’t feel it would be uncomfortable for new players at all.

-Fit and finish on the whole instrument was another big surprise.
-Bullet and Affinity series guitars in the past were notorious for sharp and uneven frets, but we found no such thing here.
-The frets were well leveled, and had nicely rounded edges.
+Fit and finish on the whole instrument were another big surprise.
+Bullet- and Affinity-series guitars in the past were notorious for sharp and uneven frets, but we found no such thing here.
+The frets were well-leveled and had nicely rounded edges.

 Fender’s original student grade instrument stripped back and ready to rock.